If you are looking for a design that mixes contemporary design with wood, a timber frame house may be perfect for you.

 - Traditional siding can be used with a timber frame home, allowing you to build in city areas.

 - Building a timber frame home can take 2-3 months, with reassembly taking 2-5 days depending on size.

 How much does a Timber Frame Home Cost?

 Compared to a traditional full scribe or post and beam a timber frame package is typically the least expensive of the three because timber frame homes because there usually is less volume of wood used.
 Again cost depends on the complexity, size, design and type of timber used.

-To help break it down, here is what a typical timber frame home package would include from Artisan Log Homes & Timber Frame:
+To help break it down, here is what a typical timber frame home package could include from Artisan Log Homes & Timber Frame:

 - The timber frame structure.